alegresor/QMCGenerators.jl/docs/src/tutorial.md

 ### Randomized Sequences

+A speed and performance comparison randomization routines is shown in the [MC vs QMC](@ref) section.

 A random shift may be applied to Lattice sequences with the API shown in the [Common Usage](@ref) section.
-A speed comparison randomization routines is shown in the [MC vs QMC](@ref) section.

 Digital sequences have multiple randomization options available.